 Other intangible assets consist of the unamortized Mountainside Hospital trade name, a certificate of need, and Medicare and Medicaid licenses.
-At December 31, 2022, the unamortized trade name was \$4.6 million, the unamortized certificate of need was \$0.9 million, and the unamortized Medicare and Medicaid licenses were \$0.1 million.
-No amortization expense was recorded for intangible assets for the year ended December 31, 2022.
+At December 31, 2023, the carrying amount of unamortized trade name was \$4.6 million, the unamortized certificate of need was \$0.9 million, and the unamortized Medicare and Medicaid licenses were \$0.1 million.
+No amortization expense was recorded for intangible assets for the year ended December 31, 2023.